kympanic/mernapp-starter/README.md

 By [Daniel Yoo](https://kympanic.github.io/)

 This MERN stack application is ready for deployment to Render.
 It has user authentication,authorization and forms for logging in and out.
+The project was a great refresher course from what I've learned at App Academy and helped me learn a NoSQL database like MongoDB.
 This no-fuss application was created as a basic template to easily create fullstack applications.

 ## Technologies Used